 I’ve been so lucky to have found a way into working with fashion brands because I don’t come from a fashion background.
 I have a strong analytic background that is certainly helpful in dealing with the business side of this work.
 For those who don’t know, I started blogging in 2009, then stopped for an extended time when I was finishing school and later when I was pregnant and had my daughter.
 It was hard to think about coming back to fashion blogging because the first several months of motherhood are anything but stylish.

-I think my blog is pretty efficient because I’m not a full time blogger, but I do fairly well.
-I work from home and set my own schedule, but often that means working through my toddler’s nap time or in the evenings after my husband gets home or late at night after everyone is sleeping.
+I think my blog is pretty efficient because I work as much as I want, and I still do fairly well.
+I work from home and set my own schedule, even if that means working through my toddler’s nap time or in the evenings after my husband gets home or late at night after everyone is sleeping.
 Just being real!
 A home office is essential.
 For work-at-home moms in particular, you have to decide at what point to bring in some help.
 By far, my favorite thing about working from home is that I’m here for impromptu hugs, reading books to her, and seeing her do something adorable that I might otherwise miss.
 I do aim for balance between work and life, like all people.

 My experience is an excellent example that you can grow into the creative professional you want to be.
-There was a time, about a year ago, when I got serious about my online work and set a deadline for myself.
 I remember how I felt when I got my first big corporate client and the first time I made $1000 from a brand content assignment (which is used by the brand, not my blog) and I just marveled at the fact that I had sold words?!
 I love clothes, I love fashion, but I love THAT more than anything else.
 I enjoy the weekends with my family but I always look forward to Mondays.
 How many people can say that?
 Blogging has led me to wonderful people and opportunities, and for that I’m grateful.